Skip to main content

 a.
 Registered nurses who, in the course of providing emergency cardiac care, apply electricity using a manual defibrillator must possess the competencies established by Providence Health Care and follow decision support tools established by Providence Health Care (Providence Health Care: Clinical tools & resources).

-Order ultrasound or X-rays for diagnostic or imaging purposes except computerized axial tomography (CAT scan)
+• Ultrasound or X-rays for diagnostic or imaging purposes except computed tomography scan (CT scan)

 a.
-Registered nurses give a client-specific order for X-ray or ultrasound only under the following circumstances:
+Registered nurses issue an authorization[5] for X-ray or ultrasound only under the following circumstances:

 i.
-Registered nurses who give a client-specific order for X-ray or ultrasound must follow established decision support tools.
+Registered nurses who issue an authorization for X-ray or ultrasound must follow established decision support tools.

 ii.
-Registered nurses who give a client-specific order for X-ray or ultrasound for the purpose of screening or triage or treating a condition must successfully complete additional education.
+Registered nurses who issue an authorization for X-ray or ultrasound for the purpose of screening or triage or treating a condition must successfully complete additional education.

 iii.
-Registered nurses give a client-specific order for X-ray or ultrasound for the purpose of routine management only when organizational processes are in place to direct test results to the appropriate health professional for follow-up.
+Registered nurses issue an authorization for X-ray or ultrasound for the purpose of routine management only when organizational processes are in place to direct test results to the appropriate health professional for follow-up.

 a.
 Registered nurses only prescribe medications[6] when they:

 ii.
-Meet the requirements for certified practice registered nurses to prescribe.
+Meet the requirements for certified registered nurses to prescribe.

 a.
 Registered nurses may compound or administer: